jef41/tilt-micro-bridge/README.md

 # Installation

-Install an appropriate Micropython distribution onto the microcontroller
+Install an appropriate Micropython distribution onto the microcontroller, [Instructions](https://micropython.org/download/RPI_PICO/)

-Using Thonny, copy the contents of the 'bridge' folder to the root of the device
+Using Thonny, copy the contents of the 'bridge' folder from this repository to the root of the device

-create a config.json file on the root of the device.
-Specify Wifi credentials, Tilt colour & Grainfather upload URL
+On the Pico create a config.json file on the root of the device.
+In that configuration file as a minimum specify Wifi credentials, Tilt colour & Grainfather upload URL.

-Using Thonny run the file picoTilt_6.py (or rename that file to main.py so it autoruns).
+Using Thonny run the file picoTilt.py (alternativley rename that file to main.py so it autoruns when the deivce is powered).

 This version is a working in principle version.
-It is functional, but requires a lot more refinement before it could be considered a stable, working version for release.
+It is probably functional, but requires a lot more refinement before it could be considered a stable, working version for release.
+CIurrently I do not own a Tilt so it has not been tested on hardware.

 ## Configuration